Share your story? What does that even mean in business?

 This is a crucial part of your story because this is the payoff, both to you and the person reading or listening to your story.
 The reader is looking for that reward, the upside to all the challenges and frustrations of launching a new product.
 They want to feel the excitement of finally getting your product in the hands of a customer.

 It’s also a way, through quoting or summarising the customer feedback you received, to reinforce why your product is the solution the reader is looking for.
 It's also a way to ease them into reading other customer testimonials.

 The final stage of the story is your evolution.
 This aspect of your story is about keeping the reader engaged and excited about what you will come out with next.
 It may trigger them to bookmark your website or request a brochure for later use or sign up to your newsletter so they can hear about it first.While you may not end up including all of these points, this framework is a useful guide for working out the structure of your story.
 Editing down a story to a document that flows well is easier to do if each aspect is fully covered upfront.

 So how are you feeling?
 Are you ready to give it a go?
 We've put together a Story Worksheet & Checklist to help you.
-Sometimes staring at a blank page or screen means you don't actually do it.
+Staring at a blank page or screen can be intimidating.
+Often it means you don't actually do it.

 So click on the image below and we'll walk you through how to create your story and then how to stress test it to make sure that it does what you want it to: engages your audience and builds trust.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.